jbourke16/tedlasso_api/README.md

 2. Navigate to the root directory of the project in your terminal.
 3. Run the command `npm install` to install all dependencies listed in the `package.json` file.
 4. To run the project, use the command `npm start`.
-5. To deploy the database with data, run the command `railway run npm run db:seed`.
+5. To deploy the database with data, run the command `node seed/data.js`.

 Note: It's important to make sure you have all the dependencies listed in the `package.json` file installed and correctly configured before running the project.
 The dependencies used for this project are CORS, Express, and Morgan.